alinasansevich/BioPython/search-entrez/README.md

 ## Installation
 [(Back to top)](#table-of-contents)

-This project was developed using [Biopython 1.78](https://biopython.org/wiki/Download).
+This project was developed using [Biopython](https://biopython.org/wiki/Download).
 You'll need to install this library before running the program.

 ***